 In 1765 the encyclopedia was completed.
 It was twenty-eight volumes with hundreds of thousands of articles by leading scientists and famous writers, among them the Marquis de Condorcet, Montesquieu, Voltaire and Rousseau.
 And it included an article by Diderot against slavery and the slave trade.

 In the 1770s, Diderot wrote an article on the Tahitians, drawing from a description written by the French explorer Louis Bougainville, who had visited Tahiti for ten days.
 Bougainville's comments about the Tahitians living together freely provided Diderot with an opportunity to criticize the institution of marriage.
 Diderot looked with disdain upon the morality of France's elite.
 He called the marriage he saw around him in France as immoral because it reduced women to the status of possessions or objects.
-Attitudes among the French towards marriage and women, he held, gave rise to two unnecessary conditions: the plight of the fallen woman and the plight of the illegitimate child.
+Diderot complained of marriage as having created two unnecessary conditions: the plight of the fallen woman and the plight of the illegitimate child.

 Despite the ban on the encyclopedia it was widely read and became an influence through much of Western Europe.

 Another Frenchman, Condorcet, born a half-century after Voltaire and around thirty years after of Rousseau, was one of the first to systematically apply mathematics in the social sciences.
 Behavior, he believed, could be quantitatively analyzed.
 But he also believed in diversity and individual freedom, independence of choice and people thinking for themselves – something a bit apart from Rousseau's General Will, foreshadowing the liberalism that was coming in the 1800s.

 Condorcet was an optimist, believing that the lives of people in general could be improved.
 He believed in social justice and advocated free and equal public education, constitutionalism, equal rights for women and people of all races.
 He founded an anti-slavery organization, the Society of the Friends of the Blacks.